DR Byen: Budget overruns

 Segment 4.
 June 2006.
 Concert hall.
 Seen from the Metro station.

 Originally, the budget for the construction of DR's new headquarters was DKK 3 billion in 1999 prices (almost DKK 3.5 billion in 2006 prices).
 When construction began in 1999, the then culture minister, Elsebeth Gerner Nielsen (R) made a margin of uncertainty so that the final price of the construction could be 15 percent higher or 10 percent lower – that means between DKK 2.7 billion or 3.5 billion.

 The first budget overrun came to light in 2004, when it was announced that the construction cost would be DKK 300 million more expensive.
 This was due, among other things, to the fact that the construction of DR Byen's concert hall was far more complicated than first assumed.
 The then-chairman of DR's board, Jørgen Kleener, did not believe that he had been adequately briefed on the construction's development.
 Christian S. Nissen was dismissed as general manager, and later Jørgen Kleener also chose to resign from his post.

 In August 2005, the now former general manager, Kenneth Plummer, takes over.
 He announces a tighter management of the economy in DR, and shaves off DKK 90 million in a round of savings.

 The second budget overrun is published in September 2006.
 The construction will cost an additional DKK 600 million.
 DR's finance director Bent Fjord resigns as a result of the overrun.

 TV Avisen tells on October 10, 2006, that the construction management has been aware at least since September 2005 that there could be budget overruns of over DKK 250 million.
 Two days later DR's board asks the National Audit Office to investigate the case.
 Prior to the board meeting, the person responsible for DR construction, Kjeld Boye Møller, is dismissed.

 DR employees raised this cross over public service in protest over savings due to budget slippage on the construction of DR Byen.

-February 5, 2007, it was announced that construction is progressing with another DKK 700 million, so that the total bill in 1999 prices will be DKK 4.7 billion, corresponding to DKK 5.5 billion in 2007 prices.
+On February 5, 2007, it was announced that construction is progressing with another DKK 700 million, so that the total bill in 1999 prices will be DKK 4.7 billion, corresponding to DKK 5.5 billion in 2007 prices.
 In other words, construction has become 34 percent more expensive in 1999 prices than the maximum margin of uncertainty allowed.

-March 13, 2007, CEO Kenneth Plummer announces a comprehensive savings plan, which entails the dismissal of 300 employees and savings of DKK 300 million per year from 2008.
+On March 13, 2007, CEO Kenneth Plummer announces a comprehensive savings plan, which entails the dismissal of 300 employees and savings of DKK 300 million per year from 2008.
 A total of 521 positions were cut.

 An emergency power system was not included in the original budget.
 If the emergency power system is included, the excess will be DKK 0.3 billion greater, cf. the audit study, point 2.2.